 The 504 Loan Program is a U.S. Small Business Administration (SBA) funded program that provides financing to small and mid-sized businesses for the purchase of equipment and commercial real estate.

 Business owners can use 504 loans for land and building purchases, new construction or renovation, leasehold improvements and purchases of heavy machinery, equipment and commercial vessels.
-They can also be used for soft costs such as title searches, attorney’s fees, appraisals, etc. Visit the SBA 504 Loan Program page for more information.
+They can also be used to refinance and refinance with expansion as well as for soft costs such as title searches, attorney’s fees, appraisals, etc. Visit the SBA 504 Loan Program page for more information.